A concise tutorial review of reverse osmosis and electrodialysis: Theory of reverse osmosis with neutral solutes

-In the general case of the SF-model in combination with a CP-layer, based on Eq.~\eqref{eq_RO_with_dbl}, we can analytically solve all relevant properties in and near the membrane as follows.
-For a known value of $v\s{w}$, retention $R_i$ follows from Eq.~\eqref{eq_RO_with_dbl}, then Eq.~\eqref{eq_retention} leads to $c_{\text{p},i}$, $J_i$ follows from Eq.~\eqref{eq_RO_permeate}, Eq.~\eqref{eq_RO_upstream_dbl} results in the concentration just on the upstream outside side of the membrane, and then with Eq.~\eqref{eq_RO_part} we obtain the solute concentration just inside the membrane on that same side.
-Subsequently we can use Eq.~\eqref{eq_RO_waterflow_3}, which we will discuss further on, to calculate the applied pressure.
-If the applied pressure is an input parameter, then an extra iteration is needed, but that is not complicated.

-We present in Fig.~\ref{fig_RO_retention_DBL}A results for retention as described by Eq.~\eqref{eq_RO_with_dbl} for various values of the ratio $k_{\text{dbl},i}/k_{\text{m},i}$.
-Also results are presented for the limiting retention given by Eq.~\eqref{eq_RO_limiting_retention}.
-For selected conditions, concentration profiles are presented in Fig.~\ref{fig_RO_retention_DBL}B. These profiles are quite strongly non-linear with a steeper decay in concentration near the permeate side.
-They are not straight lines as would be expected in the SD model.
+We present in Fig.~\ref{fig_RO_rejection_CP}A results for rejection as described by Eq.~\eqref{eq_RO_with_cp} for various values of the ratio $k_{\text{cp},i}/k_{\text{m},i}$.
+Also results are presented for the limiting rejection given by Eq.~\eqref{eq_RO_limiting_rejection}.
+For selected conditions, concentration profiles are presented in Fig.~\ref{fig_RO_rejection_CP}B. These profiles can be quite non-linear with a steeper decay in concentration near the permeate side.